reactome/sbml-exporter/dev/README.md

 The SBML Export runs as detailed in the main README.

-Here I include three further documents.
+Here I include four further documents.

+##Logfile

+Details of log file produced by export.

 ##Remaining TODO items